How to Play Poker – Best Ways to Win Poker

 - Straight Flush – five cards in numerical order of the same suit.

 - Four of a Kind – four cards of the same value (for example, four queens).

 - Full House – three of a kind and a pair.

 - Flush – five cards all of the same suit.

 - Straight – simply five cards in numerical order.

-- Three of a Kind – three cards of the same value.
+- Three of a Kind – Three cards of the same rank.